Ajay-Kumar-Prasad/Ajay-Kumar-Prasad/README.md

 ### 👨‍💻 About Me
 🎓 B.Tech CSE student at **NIT Andhra Pradesh**, blending curiosity with code.
-💡 I build intelligent systems across **Machine Learning, Generative AI, and Full-Stack Development**.
+🧠 AI Engineer in the making — building at the intersection of Machine Learning, Generative AI, and Scalable Systems 🚀 Currently working on production-grade AI systems, MLOps pipelines, and full-stack AI applications
-🚀 Currently exploring **MLOps workflows, Hyperspectral Image Classification, and AI-powered Web Apps** to push projects from idea to impact.
+⚙️ Strong in DSA, system thinking, and shipping real-world projects 🌍 Targeting global impact — research + engineering for high-performance AI
 ---

 ### 🏅 Achievements